senarius/friendly-spoon/README.md

 2. Install the application: `yarn install`
 3. Place your own MongoDB URI in `credentials/mongo.js` unto Rename `sanple.env` file to `.env` and update `DB_URL`
 4. Start the server on development: `yarn dev`
-5. Open PostMan and make a `GET` request to `http://localhost:4000/api/info/`

 ## Schema